Dumbey/dumbey/README.md

 ## Hi there 👋
+I am Uriah Shane Rios.
+I am pursuing a Bachelor of Science in Entertainment and Multimedia Computing at the University of Mindanao.

+I am currently working on to be a professional game developer in Unity.

+I am currently learning C# and other programming languages from scratch.

 <!--
 **Dumbey/dumbey** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.